wjzhengsh/blockchain/howto/swagger_apis.md

 ## Retrieving network credentials

 Enter the Network Monitor of your Blockchain network and open the "APIs" screen from the left navigator.
 You can see your network credentials for the REST APIs.
 You will later authorize the APIs by using the values of the "key" and "secret" displayed here, and run the APIs with the "network_id" as a parameter.
 Click **Show secret** to reveal the value of the secret field.
-Copy the values of the key, secret and network_id fields to be used later in the Swagger UI.
+Copy the values of the key, secret, and network_id fields, which you can used later in the Swagger UI.

 <!-- Removing this code snippet so people don't try to use these values
 ```